bashiroglu/developing-front-employeesmanagerapp/Notes.md

 Download PDF button(and excell button) to pages, Problem is how to put(It is planned to put in form page after filter before table)

-Employee book shift page
+#### Employee book shift page

 - date picker
   add funct of displaying the day of week after select(done)

+#### SignUpUserByManagerPage

+- Order
+  I want to add order but I coudn't in table side to show user how many user admin added

   employee photo comp. in header

+## Anypage autocomplete feature

+When admin want to add search or do something with users, he or she will be able to use autocomplete feature of our application.